 How are HSV-1 and HSV-2 transmitted?

 HSV-1 can be spread through the skin through oral-to-oral contact, or through oral-to-genital contact.
-It is rare, but not impossible, for someone who is already infected orally with HSV-1 to contact it genitally.
+It is rare, but not impossible, for someone who is already infected orally with HSV-1 to contract it genitally.
 Genital HSV-1 may also be transmitted from a mother to child during a vaginal birth.

 HSV-2 is mostly spread through sexual contact of the genitals, anus, and sores or fluids.
 It is important to note that even skin that appears normal is still able to spread the virus to a partner through what is called asymptomatic shedding.
 Like HSV-1, mothers with HSV-2 may transfer the virus through childbirth.